 Allowance means a cash payment paid to the ministry staff member received in addition to a stipend.
-Generally, cash payments made in anticipation of an expense being incurred (as opposed to a reimbursement) will be subject to PAYG tax and be included on the annual payment summary of the recipient (refer section 4).
+Generally, cash payments made in anticipation of an expense being incurred (as opposed to a reimbursement) will be subject to PAYG withholding and reported through STP (refer section 4).